 The Lagrein Rieder 2015 is bright and fruity while the Gewürztraminer Vom Lehm 2015 is very floral.

-Alois Caiati 2014 is dedicated to showing off the qualities of Pallagrello Bianco, a grape that was originally planted in the late 1700s and was thought to be extinct after phylloxera hit in the mid 19th century.
-The grape was rediscovered in the 1990s in a vineyard in Campania and has since been reborn.
+Alois Caiati 2014 is dedicated to showing off the qualities of Pallagrello Bianco, a grape that was originally planted in the late 1700s and thought to be extinct after phylloxera hit in the mid 19th century.
+Rediscovery of the grape occurred in the 1990s in a vineyard in Campania and has since been reborn.

-I was enticed to taste the Medici Ermete Reggiano Lambrusco Concerto 2015 by it gorgeous red color.
-There is something to be said about a red sparkling wine and this one merited mention, as it was dry yet fruity with flavors of cherry and strawberries.
+I was enticed to taste the Medici Ermete Reggiano Lambrusco Concerto 2015 by its gorgeous red color.
+There is something to be said about sparkling red wine, and this one merited mention because it delivered a dry yet fruity flavors of cherry and strawberries.

 Vietti Barbera d’Asti La Crena 2013 was the best example of a Barbera.
 The Barbera comes from 90+-year-old vines delivering a wine that is bright with red fruit and a nice sweetness that leads to a round finish.

-Another wine from the Veneto Region was the Allegrini Amarone Della Valpolicella 2012.
-This is a very traditional styled Valpolicella made from Corvina, Corvinone, Rondinella and Oseleta.
+Another wine from the Veneto Region, Allegrini Amarone Della Valpolicella 2012 is a traditional styled Valpolicella made from Corvina, Corvinone, Rondinella and Oseleta.

 Allegrini also features the 2013 La Grola, another excellent example of what Corvina can produce.

-These are just a few examples of the quality of Italian wines that were presented at the 2017 Gambero Rosso.
+As a result, these examples reflect the quality of Italian wines featured at the 2017 Gambero Rosso.